timschmidt/llmterm/readme.md

 - phi_3_5_mini_4k_instruct

 # to exit
-type Ctrl-C, or exit, or quit and press enter/return.
+Use Ctrl-C, or type exit or quit.

 # todo
 - prune history to stay within the model's context window